other-person/rsschool-cv/cv.md

 4. I have some skills in Html and CSS.
 Also I am familiar with the SASS preprocessor, Bootstrap 4.
 5. I don't have the link to my work, only files with code.
 6. I have experience of creating a website in Html and native Css.
-7. At the beginning of this year summer, I was studying at the "IT Academy".
+7. At the beginning of this year summer, I was studying at the "IT ACADEMY".
 8. I haven't had any practice in a long time.
 Currently I work with a tutor.
 I want to consolidate the A2 level in the nearest future.